dtonhofer/rpmsnap/README.md

 Ideas and todos
 ---------------

-   - Add the number of missing files to the output
+   - Add the number of missing files to the output.
-   - Compare expected package size with effective package size
+   - Compare expected package size with effective package size.
+   - The rpm database is accessed by calls to `rpm`; but there is actually [RPM4](https://metacpan.org/pod/RPM4)!
+   - It might be more productive to dump everything into a relational database and work with that.
+   - Would be interesting to examine the provides/requires capability graph, too.
+So maybe a graph database would be even better.

 License
 -------